ewowi/StarDocs/docs/StarBase/StarLink.md

 In the StarBase demoApp, On, Brightness and DMX channel are currently dash variables.
 In StarLeds, FX (and it's children/controls), projection (and it's children) are currently dash variables.

-On a group if sticks this looks as follows:
+On a group of sticks this looks as follows:

 <video width="405" autoplay><source src="https://github.com/ewowi/StarDocs/assets/138451817/36d8a25d-c3cb-40d1-953a-330e06db9983" type="video/mp4"></video>